 - Passwords must contain at least one digit and one lower and upper case letter.

 - A user cannot reuse their last five passwords.

-- Passwords shall be at least eight characters in length.
+- Passwords shall be at least twelve characters in length.

 - Users will be asked to change their password once per semester.